hypo69/hypo/docs/gemini/out/en/explainer/src/webdriver/_examples/_example_executor.md

 **Classes:**

 * `ExecuteLocator`: This class is not fully defined within the provided snippet.
-It likely contains methods to locate web elements using different strategies, such as `execute_locator`, `send_message`, and `evaluate_locator`.
+It likely contains methods to locate web elements using different Startegies, such as `execute_locator`, `send_message`, and `evaluate_locator`.
 Methods are designed to interact with the provided `driver` object for control.

 **Functions:**

 * `main()`: The entry point of the program.
-It orchestrates the creation of a WebDriver instance, sets up the `ExecuteLocator`, runs several test cases, and closes the WebDriver session.
+It orcheStartes the creation of a WebDriver instance, sets up the `ExecuteLocator`, runs several test cases, and closes the WebDriver session.

 **Variables:**

 * `driver`: An instance of the Selenium WebDriver (e.g., ChromeDriver).
 Used to interact with the web browser.
 * `locator`: An instance of the custom `ExecuteLocator` class.
 Used for executing locator commands.
-* `simple_locator`, `complex_locator`, `message_locator`, `multi_locator`, `attribute_locator`, `test_locator`: Dictionaries defining locator strategies to interact with the webpage.
+* `simple_locator`, `complex_locator`, `message_locator`, `multi_locator`, `attribute_locator`, `test_locator`: Dictionaries defining locator Startegies to interact with the webpage.

 **Potential Errors/Improvements:**